International sanctions

-International sanctions are political and economic decisions that are part of diplomatic efforts by countries, multilateral or regional organizations against states or organizations either to protect national security interests, or to protect international law, and defend against threats to international peace and security.
-These decisions principally include the temporary imposition on a target of economic, trade, diplomatic, cultural or other restrictions (sanctions measures) that are lifted when the motivating security concerns no longer apply, or when no new threats have arisen.
+International sanctions are measures that can be used by individual countries or multilateral and regional organizations against other states or organizations.
+These decisions principally include the temporary imposition on a target of economic, trade, diplomatic, cultural or other restrictions (sanctions measures).

 According to Chapter VII of the United Nations Charter, only the UN Security Council has a mandate by the international community to apply sanctions (Article 41) that must be complied with by all UN member states (Article 2,2).
 They serve as the international community's most powerful peaceful means to prevent threats to international peace and security or to settle them.
 Sanctions do not include the use of military force.
 However, if sanctions do not lead to the diplomatic settlement of a conflict, the use of force can be authorized by the Security Council separately under Article 42.

-UN sanctions should not be confused with unilateral sanctions that are imposed by individual countries in furtherance of their strategic interests.
+UN sanctions should not be confused with unilateral sanctions that are imposed by individual countries in furtherance of their strategic interests, which is a form of economic warfare.
 Typically intended as strong economic coercion, measures applied under unilateral sanctions can range between coercive diplomatic efforts, economic warfare, or as preludes to war.

 For the first 45 years of the United Nations' history, sanctions were only imposed twice: once against Rhodesia in 1966 and then against South Africa in 1977.
 From 1991, there was a sharp increase in their usage.
 The UN voted for sanctions twelve times in the 1990s alone.
 According to Thomas G. Weiss, the soar in sanctions can be attributed to the shift in attitudes as a consequence of the end of the Cold War, where there was a "newfound willingness" from UN member nations to "intrude in issues that were once off-limits".